Isaac-Tait/Fallfish-Tenkara/content/blog/oshino-photo/index.md

 ---
 title: Revisiting Oshino during the spring thaw
 description: Last week I headed back to Oshino Creek.
-I did not have a chance to fish the lower sections the first time I went.
+I did not have a chance to fish the lower sections the first time I went...
 date: 2015-04-05T03:13:00+02:00
 tags: [Yamanashi Prefecture]
 ---